AnaIreneClita/Jira-and-ZephyrSquad/README.md

 - Successful purchase and order placement

 # 1.4 Test Design
 Functional test cases were created in Zephyr Squad based on the analysis of the specifications.
-The test cases can be accessed here (inserati linkul catre fisierul cu testele, in format pdf, word sau csv)
+The test cases can be accessed here: [test_cases.pdf](https://github.com/user-attachments/files/15822721/test_cases.pdf)

 # 1.5 Test Implementation
 The following elements are needed to be ready before the test execution phase begins: